Dec

 Jeff Schaffer SCG Member

-President, JMC Philanthropic Advisors
+Senior Advisor, JMC Philanthropic Advisors

 As President of JMC Philanthropic Advisors, Jeff Schaffer leads the firm’s provision of management and advisory services for family foundations, corporate donors, and philanthropic individuals.
 With 30 years of experience in philanthropy and the nonprofit sector, Jeff believes in building partnerships between donors and grantees.
 He previously served in senior positions with Enterprise Community Partners, the Conrad N. Hilton Foundation and Shelter Partnership.
 Jeff earned his undergraduate degree in political science and Spanish literature at the University of California, Berkeley, and a master's degree in public administration from the University of Southern California, where he served as a long-time adjunct faculty member for the Price School of Public Policy.
 Jeff serves on the boards of the TK Foundation, Little Tokyo Service Center and the California Conference for Equality and Justice.
 His wife, Reina, is a recently retired elementary school principal and they have two grown sons living in New York.